Rishi-Mishra0704/code-collab-backend/progress.md

 In Progress:
 - Terminal sort of working
-- Chat system working but not as expected
 - Auth system sort of working, need to add JWT
 - File System sort of working but need to add more features